![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 Thankfully Jason-- for his own reasons-- wanted far more snapshots of Penelope taken for the piece, than of Shadowfast (and Shadow's 'ugly duckling' appearance compared to Penelope probably helped temper Neil's snapshot enthusiasm too).
 Combine that with my own strategic sabotage and interference with Neil photographing Shadow (by allowing only a side profile of Shadow, and ruining even that by standing at the front corner post to obscure his front end), and you ended up with shots of my car which wouldn't be terribly useful for identification purposes.

-I took measures to change my own appearance, too.
+I took measures to change my own appearance too.
 I didn't do anything that those in attendance took much note of: just enough to spoil any easy usage of the images to identify me in the future.
 What did I do?
-Wet down my hair, slicking it back, and removing my eyeglasses.
-That was definitely not my normal look.
+Wet down my hair, slicking it back, and removing my eyeglasses; all that was definitely not my normal look.

 The highway itself actually ran all the way to Asheville North Carolina, if you continued on beyond Burnt Springs.
 But I figured Burnt Springs would be far enough.

 I knew this road as well as any other in my home region, and had used it often for testing new suspension mods.
-It'd be damn difficult for anyone to beat my time on it, without having a car with a significantly shorter wheelbase.
+It'd be damn difficult for anyone to beat my time on it, without having a car with a significantly shorter wheelbase (everything else being equal, shorter wheelbases helped on rounding hairpins like these).

-And others of the curves were plain death traps, for the way they wound in and out on the mountain flanks you might get a glimpse of the road a turn or two ahead and think it clear, when in fact there was a vehicle in a perfect blind spot of your brief snapshot just waiting to smack into you if you didn't stay in your lane.
+A great many of the curves were utterly blind, with the shoulder of a mountain preventing you from seeing anything at all of what might be coming around the other way.
+Others were plain death traps.
+For the way they wound in and out on the mountain flanks, you might get a glimpse of the road a turn or two ahead and think it clear-- when in fact there was a vehicle in a perfect blind spot of your flash peek, rushing to smack into you if you didn't stay in your lane.

 I knew all this perfectly well.
 Which meant if I was behind Jason when we entered this leg of the contest, I'd almost certainly have lost the race.
 For it'd require a near miracle for me to get a reasonably safe chance to pass him anywhere along there.
 And that was if he didn't do anything to hamper such a move.

-But the situation was still worse than that.
-For if somehow I managed to get ahead of Jason before the last leg of curves, but just barely, with no appreciable buffer, then Jason would surely be strongly tempted to try a pass himself.
+But the situation could get still worse than that.
+For if somehow I managed to get ahead of Jason before the last leg of curves-- but just barely, with no appreciable buffer-- then Jason would surely be strongly tempted to try a pass himself.
 Because he simply did not know this road like I did.
-And we'd all be right back in the worst-case scenario again for causing a pile up on a road where at least some of the cars involved would also drop off a cliff during the process.
+And we'd find ourselves in the worst-case scenario for causing a pile up on a road where at least some of the cars involved might also drop off a cliff during the process.
 Maybe even family cars with kids in them.
 Yikes!

-All this meant I either had to have a hell of a lead on Jason when we entered the last leg-- and hold it the whole way in the face of his car's ferocious handling capability-- or have an alternative route to try at the last leg's entry in case I was behind at that point.
+All this meant I either had to have a hell of a lead on Jason when we entered the last leg-- and hold it the whole way in the face of his car's ferocious handling capability-- or have an alternative route to try at the last leg's entry point, in case I was behind at that moment in the contest.

 As luck would have it, there was a handy alternative to that curvy mountain lane, barely a hundred yards or so from the point of no return.
 But it was more an off-road sort of affair than anything else.
 A course in such poor shape that I was sure Jason's Ferrari would have no shot at all in traversing it, if I forced him to accept it as the only way to Burnt Springs.

-Heck, even with Shadow I had to be careful, or risk getting stuck or damaged!
+Heck: even with Shadow I had to be careful using it, or risk getting stuck or damaged!

 But I wanted to avoid us facing the passing trap on the mountain curves.
 And this was the only way I could see to maybe do that.
-So I decided to include this wild last century road bed as an optional alternative to the last paved leg of the race.
+So I decided to include that wildly obsolete road bed as an optional alternative to the final paved leg of the race.

 It was squarely in my prerogative to do so, according to Jason's own terms.
-But still I knew I had to make the shortcut clear to him too, so he'd also have the option.
-I was certain he wouldn't take it though.
+So long as I made sure the shortcut was clear to him too, so he'd also have the option (I was certain he wouldn't use it though).

-As we neared the turn off for the short cut, I radioed the other car about the stop.
+As we neared the turn off for the alternate route, I radioed the other car about the stop.

 The turn off itself wasn't much more than a clearing off the side of the road.
 But it presented a decent picnic spot for those so inclined.

-Long ago this location had been the mouth of an unpaved road which bypassed the mountainous terrain between this place and Burnt Springs, by running down a steep hillside and then parallel to a river and railroad track for a long ways, to come out on the back side of Burnt Springs.
+Long ago, this location had been the entrance to an unpaved road which bypassed much of the mountainous terrain between this place and Burnt Springs, by first running down a steep hillside, then parallel to a river and railroad track for a long ways, then up another long and steep grade, to come out on the back side of Burnt Springs.

-This course enabled a driver to completely avoid the climb up into the mountains where the highway coiled up into some of the tightest hairpin and switchback curves to be found in the eastern USA, then descended again, into Burnt Springs.
+This course enabled a driver to avoid the modern route of a mountainous cliffside highway, coiling up into some of the tightest hairpin and switchback curves to be found in the eastern U.S.A., then descending again, into Burnt Springs.

-This alternative route wasn't always available, due to the river at bottom sometimes rising to drown it (leaving visible only the raised railway), and in winter time the steep angle making the initial descent road treacherous with slippery ice.
-But in the decades since the state had bypassed it, enough motorcycles and four wheel drives had apparently at least occasionally used it enough to prevent the trees from reclaiming the ground.
+This alternative route wasn't always available though, due to the river at bottom sometimes rising to drown it (leaving visible only the raised railway), and in winter time the steep angles making the initial descent and final ascent roads treacherous with slippery ice.
+Other elements of the terrain and climate seemed likely to make it costly to maintain a modern roadway through that course as well-- which is probably why the states of Tennessee and North Carolina had gone with the circuitous hairpins instead.
+But in the decades since the states had bypassed it, enough motorcycles and four wheel drives had apparently used it to prevent the larger plant life such as trees from reclaiming the ground.

-It hadn't been a very long time since my last passage through it.
-For I'd accidentally found myself on it sometime after my escape from a gang in nearby mountains.
-Back then I'd narrowly escaped by fleeing down a steep mountainside to a stream, then across some fields to a dirt road.
-From there I'd somehow got into this short cut route, only heading away from Burnt Springs rather than towards it.
+It hadn't been long since my own last passage through it.
+For I'd accidentally found myself on it at the end of a long and harrowing pursuit in the mountains; I'd narrowly escaped a murderous gang by fleeing down a steep mountainside to a stream, then across some fields to reach a dirt road.
+From there I'd somehow gotten into this very route I meant to show Jason now-- only heading away from Burnt Springs, rather than towards it.

-I didn't recognize the route until I'd finally made it to the paved highway and realized where I'd emerged.
-The climb up had been much tougher than going down the rough-hewn lane.
-If I'd known what road I was on I would have went the other way to Burnt Springs, and had a much easier time reaching the highway.
+I hadn't recognized the rugged course, until I'd finally made it to the intersection with paved highway (where we were now parked), and realized where I'd emerged.
+If I'd known what road I was on prior to that, I would have went the other way (to Burnt Springs), and had an easier time reaching the highway.

 But all that had served to prime me for this race.